evillero/ID_card_v2/README.md

 Saving Changes
 All changes to personal data are automatically saved when the user finishes inputting or editing.

-Note
-If the user does not want to enter specific data such as a phone number or address, they can leave that field blank.
-In that case, it is necessary to leave "0", so that the application can interpret the format correctly.

 # Author and Acknowledgments
 The 'ID Card v2' application is created by @evillero.
-This version was built upon the skeleton app provided by @codeallnight, with thanks to @WillyJL and @Torron.
+This version was built upon the skeleton app provided by @codeallnight.
+Special thanks to @codeallnight, @WillyJL and @Torron.
 This app improved version of the ID card originally developed by @alanretgue.

 # Contact